villenattinen/distributed_password_cracker/README.md

 Author: Ville Nättinen

 ## Main idea
 The project consists of a request client, a server, and worker clients.
-The request client is intended to send a hash to the server, which will then distribute the hash to the worker clients.
-The worker clients will then try to crack the hash and send the result back to the server.
+The request client is intended to send a hash to the server, which will then distribute the hash to multiple worker clients.
+The worker clients will then try to crack the hash and send the result back to the server, working in parallel to speed up the process.
 The server will then send the result back to the request client.

 The worker clients don't actually crack hashes, only simulate a password cracker by "working" from random, but short, times.